 We believe that everyone could benefit from counseling from an objective, knowledgeable, and caring person at some time.
 For some of us, this time occurs during the college years.
 The goal of Counseling Services is to help students maximize their sense of well being as well as their academic, personal and social growth.
 Counseling Services staff are available in case of a crisis on evenings and weekends.
 Call Public Safety at 518-276-6611 and ask to speak with the on-call counselor.

-Counseling Services, which is part of the Student Health Center, is staffed by three licensed Ph.D. psychologists and two social workers with specialized training in college health issues.
-Counseling Services provides a variety of services to meet your needs, including (but not limited to) individual and couples therapy, faculty/staff consultation, and outreach services.
+Counseling Services, which is part of the Student Health Center, is staffed by two licensed Ph.D. psychologists, three licensed social workers, and two licensed mental health counselors, all with specialized training in college health issues.
+Counseling Services provides a variety of services to meet your needs, including (but not limited to) individual, group, and couples therapy, faculty/staff consultation, and outreach services.

 Hours & Location

 Our hours are Monday through Friday, 8:30am to 5:00pm during the academic year.
-For an appointment, please call 518-276-6479.
+For an appointment, please call 518-276-6479 or use the on-line portal (for new clients only).
 Please do not use email to make appointments.

 We are located at 4100 Academy Hall, 4th Floor.